On the local-global principle for twists of abelian varieties and Galois representations: Introduction

-In analogy with the arithmetic theory of abelian varieties, to study local-global properties, we introduce the two cohomological objects \(\Sel_m(G_K, D_{\overline{K}}^\times)\) and \(\Sha_m(G_K, D_{\overline{K}}^\times)\), which we call \emph{Selmer} and \emph{Tate--Shafarevich} sets, respectively (see Definition \ref{def : selsha}).
-These sets are designed to control the failure of the local-global principle in a way similar to the well-known case of rational points on abelian varieties.
-We also remark that when \(D_{\overline{K}}^\times\) is commutative, these are groups, but in the more general case of non-commutative \(D_{\overline{K}}^\times\), these are just pointed sets.
-The failure of the local-global principle for \((A,m)\) is equivalent to the non-vanishing of \(\Sha_m(G_K, D_{\overline{K}}^\times)\), which we investigate combining cohomological techniques and results from the theory of abelian varieties.
+In analogy with the theory of rational points of abelian varieties, to study local-global properties, we introduce the two cohomological objects \(\Sel_m(G_K, D_{\overline{K}}^\times)\) and \(\Sha_m(G_K, D_{\overline{K}}^\times)\), which we call \emph{Selmer} and \emph{Tate--Shafarevich} sets, respectively (see Definition \ref{def : selsha}).
+These sets are designed to control the failure of the local-global principle for \(m\)-atic twists.
+We also remark that when \(D_{\overline{K}}^\times\) is commutative, these are groups, but, in general, they are just pointed sets.
+The failure of the local-global principle for \((A,m)\) is equivalent to \(\Sha_m(G_K, D_{\overline{K}}^\times)\) having more than one point.
+We investigate the set \(\Sha_m(G_K, D_{\overline{K}}^\times)\) by combining cohomological techniques and results from the theory of abelian varieties, and our first result is the finiteness of this obstruction. \begin{theoremintro}{A}[{Theorem \ref{theorem: finite sha}}] The pointed set \(\Sha_m(G_K, D_{\overline{K}}^\times)\) is finite. \end{theoremintro} This result essentially follows from the representation theory of the skew group ring \(D_{\overline{K}}^\times \rtimes G\), where \(G\) is the finite quotient through which \(G_K\) acts on \(D_{\overline{K}}^\times\).

-Our first result, Theorem \ref{thm: finiteness of sha}, proves, conditional to some technical assumptions, the finiteness of \(\Sha_m(G_K, D_{\overline{K}}^\times)\).
-We believe this theorem should hold unconditionally (at the moment, we are not aware of counterexamples to the hypotheses of Theorem \ref{thm: finiteness of sha}).
-This finiteness result essentially follows from Faltings's theorem.